dikdom/ORAO-102/README.md

 CPU is an NMOS 6502 (MOS, Rockwell) the pull-up doesn't interfere with the operation.

 I created rev3 because I still messed up the texts on rev2 board, the pull-up is inserted and the R5 value is corrected.
 I added an extra pinheader line for the keyboard.
+I had to move everything from EagleCAD to KiCad.
+I'm not a big expert on that, so...

 The clock (IC14) and the pixel shift IC (IC8) must be 7404/74165 (or LS), the rest can be HC.
 You may use 74LS for the complete board.